|

 (click on photos for better detail)

-For the initial 6 years of the school's inception, all expenses including teacher salaries, facility maintenance and updates, textbooks, and all other costs were covered by the American NGO that built the school: The International Foundation of Hope.
+Looking Ahead with Hope For the initial 6 years of the school's inception, all expenses including teacher salaries, facility maintenance and updates, textbooks, and all other costs were covered by the American NGO that built the school: The International Foundation of Hope.
 Today, the school is now a private/public partnership, receiving recognition and support from the government, but all funding is left up to the school and private donators.
 As a result, students now pay a reasonable $19 per month, which goes towards teacher salaries and other school expenses.
 Even at this price, students are always in desperate need of scholarships, which can be donated directly through The International Foundation of Hope.
 With an emphasis on English programs and computer skills, The Hope School looks ahead brightly, and with the help of the outside world, hopes to be a model for education in Afghanistan in the years to come.